bbauska/meta-react-basics/README.md

   alt="Example JSX expression with message prop of word + word variable." width="50%" />
 </p>
-I pass the message prop of word plus, and then "at Little Lemon", all wrapped in an opening and closing curly brace.
-You already know that's an opening and a closing curly brace signifies a JSX expression, which means that all the code inside of those curly braces will be evaluated as regular JavaScript.
+<p>I pass the message prop of word plus, and then "at Little Lemon", all wrapped in an opening
+and closing curly brace.
+You already know that's an opening and a closing curly brace signifies a JSX expression, which means that all the code inside of those curly braces will be evaluated as regular JavaScript.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~ w2-s16-e. setword function to manipulate messaging (175) ~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->